pedropfn/alvitrjs-core/README.md

 import Foo from './foo';

-class FooProvider extends ServiceProvider implements IServiceProvider {
+export default class FooProvider extends ServiceProvider implements IServiceProvider {
     register () {
         // Here you should use the IoC Container to register this service to your application this._app.singleton('foo' () => {